An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Integer Programming Formulation for (p,q)-FGC

 \section{Integer Programming Formulation for \boldmath \texorpdfstring{$\pqfgc$}{(p,q)-FGC}}

-As mentioned in the introduction, a key contribution in this work is a new IP formulation for $\pqfgc$ based on Lemma~\ref{lem:capKCineq}.
+As mentioned in the introduction, a key contribution in this work is a new IP formulation for $\pqfgc$ based on \Cref{capKCineq}.
 For each edge $e \in E$, we have a Boolean variable $x_e$ that denotes the inclusion of $e$ in a feasible solution $F$, i.e., $x_e = 1$ if and only if $e \in F$.
-Linearization of \eqref{eq:capKCineq} yields the following valid IP.
-By Lemma~\ref{lem:capKCineq}, a 0-1 solution is feasible if and only if it corresponds to a feasible set $F$.
+Linearizing \eqref{eq:capKCineq} yields the following valid IP.
+By \Cref{capKCineq}, a 0-1 solution is feasible if and only if it corresponds to a feasible set $F$.

-Our linear program (LP) for $\pqfgc$ is obtained by relaxing the integrality condition on the $x_e$'s as $0\le x_e\le 1$.
+Our linear program (LP) for $\pqfgc$ is obtained by relaxing the integrality condition on the $x_e$'s, so that they may take any value in $[0,1]$.
 Let $\lpopt$ denote the optimum value of this LP. \begin{lemma} We have $\lpopt \leq \opt$. \end{lemma}

-A few remarks are in order.
+Several remarks are in order.
 Although the number of constraints in the LP is exponential in $|E|$, we will show that it admits an efficient separation oracle.
-Next, for any choice of a nontrivial vertex-set $R$ and the fixed choice of $J = \emptyset$, constraint~\eqref{eq:lpcovering} reduces to the covering inequality $p \cdot x(\delta(R)) + q \cdot x(\delta(R) \cap \safe) \geq p (p+q)$.
-These constraints are much simpler to work with and will be crucial in designing an efficient separation oracle; see Lemma~\ref{lem:seporacle}.
+Here, we borrow ideas from Chekuri and Jain's work \cite{CJ25} (see Lemma~1).
+For any choice of $\emptyset \neq R \subsetneq V$ and the fixed choice of $J = \emptyset$, constraint~\eqref{eq:lpcovering} reduces to the covering inequality: ${p \cdot x(\delta(R)) + q \cdot x(\delta(R) \cap \safe) \geq p (p+q)}$.
+These constraints are much simpler to work with and will be crucial in designing an efficient separation oracle; see \Cref{seporacle}.